Dakota Wealth Management Sells 102 Shares of Becton, Dickinson and Company (NYSE:BDX)

-Dakota Wealth Management reduced its stake in Becton, Dickinson and Company (NYSE:BDX – Get Rating) by 0.3% in the 4th quarter, HoldingsChannel reports.
-The firm owned 29,502 shares of the medical instruments supplier’s stock after selling 102 shares during the quarter.
+Dakota Wealth Management cut its holdings in shares of Becton, Dickinson and Company (NYSE:BDX – Get Rating) by 0.3% in the 4th quarter, HoldingsChannel reports.
+The fund owned 29,502 shares of the medical instruments supplier’s stock after selling 102 shares during the period.
 Dakota Wealth Management’s holdings in Becton, Dickinson and were worth $7,502,000 as of its most recent SEC filing.

 Analysts Set New Price Targets

 A number of equities research analysts have issued reports on the stock.
+Piper Sandler upped their price objective on shares of Becton, Dickinson and from $245.00 to $260.00 and gave the stock a “neutral” rating in a research report on Thursday, February 2nd.
 Evercore ISI reduced their price objective on shares of Becton, Dickinson and from $280.00 to $275.00 and set an “outperform” rating for the company in a research report on Tuesday, April 4th.
-StockNews.com assumed coverage on shares of Becton, Dickinson and in a research report on Thursday, March 16th.
-They issued a “buy” rating for the company.
-Piper Sandler upped their price objective on shares of Becton, Dickinson and from $245.00 to $260.00 and gave the stock a “neutral” rating in a research report on Thursday, February 2nd.
-Finally, Morgan Stanley upped their price objective on shares of Becton, Dickinson and from $290.00 to $295.00 and gave the stock an “overweight” rating in a research report on Friday, February 3rd.
+Morgan Stanley upped their price objective on shares of Becton, Dickinson and from $290.00 to $295.00 and gave the stock an “overweight” rating in a research report on Friday, February 3rd.
+Finally, StockNews.com initiated coverage on shares of Becton, Dickinson and in a research note on Thursday, March 16th.
+They issued a “buy” rating on the stock.
 Two research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $272.44.

 Insiders Place Their Bets